d3liaa/test/Events_Guidelines.md

 officially begins at 10:00 a.m.
 The start time is set with the "optimizedates" parameter automatically set to 10:00.

-WHERE SHOULD YOU PUT THE COMMENT 'X' AND SET THE PARAMETER TO TRUE

 #### Multiple day events

 Events that extend over several days can be entered over several days